canonical/k8s-snap/docs/src/snap/howto/install/offline.md

 ghcr.io/canonical/k8s-snap/sig-storage/csi-provisioner:v5.0.1
 ghcr.io/canonical/k8s-snap/sig-storage/csi-resizer:v1.11.1
 ghcr.io/canonical/k8s-snap/sig-storage/csi-snapshotter:v8.0.1
-ghcr.io/canonical/metrics-server:0.7.0-ck1
+ghcr.io/canonical/metrics-server:0.7.0-ck2
 ghcr.io/canonical/rawfile-localpv:0.8.0-ck4
 ```

-A list of images can also be found in the `images.txt` file when unsquashing the
+A list of images can also be found in the `images.txt` file when the
-downloaded k8s snap.
+downloaded k8s snap is unsquashed.

 Please ensure that the images used by workloads are tracked as well.